When to Stain a New Deck… Should you wait or stain straight away?

 The key words here are “Should be”…

-The truth is, when staining a new deck and trying to figure out how long to wait, you need to consider the time of year the deck was installed…
+The truth is, when trying to figure out how long to wait, you need to consider the time of year the deck was installed…

 Because the rain will determine whether or not you can stain or if you should wait…